 A mini-split is a wise option for these areas as it doesn’t need ductwork.
 This combined heating and cooling system has two components: an outdoor condenser and an indoor wall-mounted evaporator.
 It’s often called a mini-split heat pump because it transfers heating and cooling, in place of generating it.
 Because of that, mini-splits are highly energy-efficient, with many achieving ENERGY STAR® certification.

 Picking the right model for your house may feel like a large task, but our heating and cooling experts at Tri City Fuel & Heating can offer assistance.
 We’ll begin with a no-obligation appointment to discuss your needs before offering you a free estimate.
 We’ll also review any special offers, rebates and financing you might be able to take advantage of.

-Here’s about how much you can plan to pay when you’re installing a ductless mini-split.
+Here’s about how much you can expect to spend when you’re getting a ductless mini-split.

 Estimated Cost for Mini-Split Installation

 One of the most frequently installed sizes is a 12,000 BTU mini-split.
 This will heat and cool approximately 450–550 square feet, or around the size of a studio apartment.